openstack-infra/zuul/doc/source/executors.rst

 .. _`Turbo-Hipster Documentation`:
    http://turbo-hipster.rtfd.org/

-.. _launchers:
+.. _executors:

-Launchers
+Executors
 =========

-Zuul has a modular architecture for launching jobs.
+Zuul has a modular architecture for executing jobs.
 Currently, the only supported module interfaces with Gearman_.
 This design allows any system to run jobs for Zuul simply by interfacing with a Gearman server.
 The recommended way of integrating a new job-runner with Zuul is via this method.

-If Gearman is unsuitable, Zuul may be extended with a new launcher module.
-Zuul makes very few assumptions about the interface to a launcher -- if it can trigger jobs, cancel them, and receive success or failure reports, it should be able to be used with Zuul.
+If Gearman is unsuitable, Zuul may be extended with a new executor module.
+Zuul makes very few assumptions about the interface to a executor -- if it can trigger jobs, cancel them, and receive success or failure reports, it should be able to be used with Zuul.
 Patches to this effect are welcome.

 Zuul Parameters
 ---------------

-Zuul will pass some parameters with every job it launches.
+Zuul will pass some parameters with every job it executes.
 These are for workers to be able to get the repositories into the state they are intended to be tested in.
 Builds can be triggered either by an action on a change or by a reference update.
 Both events share a common set